 The final step in your skin care ritual is an eye cream.
-You might be wondering why you couldn’t just use your regular moisturizer around your eyes.
 The skin around your eyes is different from the skin on the rest of your face.
 It’s thinner, and doesn’t have its own oil glands, so it’s more susceptible to signs of aging.
 Because of this, your eye area needs some extra TLC beyond your moisturizer.
-The molecular structure of most eye creams differ than a face cream, allowing the product to be more effective on the delicate skin around your eyes.
+The molecular structure of most eye creams differ from a face cream, allowing the product to be more effective on the delicate skin around your eyes.

 It’s important to have a nighttime routine, but which products you use depends on your own needs and concerns.
 It’s ok if you don’t use a retinol, even if your best friend swears by hers.
 It’s all about finding what works best for you!

 Do I need to use different skin care products in the morning and at night?

 You don’t necessarily need to use different products in the morning and at night.
 However, if you do decide to use a retinol or a heavier night cream, it’s best to use those only at night.

 Why should I wash my face at night?

 It’s important to wash your face at night because makeup, dirt, oil, and other pollutants can collect on the surface of your skin during the day.
 Because of this, not washing your face at night can lead to clogged pores and dull skin.